kdanial95/pkg-ngx-authology/README.md

 ```
-# Authology
+# NgxAuthology

-The Authology is a comprehensive solution for integrating authentication into your Angular projects.
+The NgxAuthology is a comprehensive solution for integrating authentication into your Angular projects.
 It provides a set of tools, components, and guards that make the authentication process easier and more secure.

+## The concept of brands (needs cleans up by the original author)

+When multiple brand keys exist in the routes object, and if:
+(a) multiple brands are passed in the loop, we're expecting only one brand to be passed and therefore it's routes login will be used.
+thisBrand is used here to check whether authology config routes object contains multiple keys or just a default one.
+Usually only one brand will be passed.
+Where multilple brands exist

 ## Features